QA Strategy

 What is UAT user acceptance testing

 UAT stands for user acceptance testing.
-It's a phase in the software testing lifecycle where end users or business stakeholders test the application to confirm it meets their requirements and is ready for production use.
+UAT testing is a phase in the software testing lifecycle where end users or business stakeholders test the application to confirm it meets their requirements and is ready for production use.
+The terms "UAT", "UAT testing", and "user acceptance testing" are used interchangeably in QA practice.

 Unlike unit testing (which tests individual code components), integration testing (which tests how components work together), or regression testing (which tests that existing features still work), UAT tests the software from the user's perspective.
 The question isn't "does the code work?" — it's "does this solve the problem it was built to solve?"